Best Over Ear Headphones Under $500 – Ultimate Listening Experience

 Time to Invest in Sound Quality and Comfort

-You have to remember that at the end of the day, it’s a matter of finding the best pair within your budget that comes as close as possible to your dream headphones.
+You have to remember that at the end of the day, it’s a matter of finding the best over the ear headphones within your budget that comes as close as possible to your dream headphones.

 And if you’re planning on splurging, make sure you’re not focusing on the less important features.
 That way, you can be sure that you're indeed getting one of the best headphones under 500 bucks.